 Summary of Benefits and Coverage and the Uniform Glossary

-The federal agencies published final regulations and template versions of the SBC and Uniform Glossary on February 9, 2012.
+The Federal agencies have published template versions of the SBC and Uniform Glossary.
 If the plan's terms cannot reasonably be described "in a manner consistent with the template and instructions, the plan or issuer must accurately describe the relevant plan terms while using its best efforts to do so in a manner that is still consistent with the instructions and template format as reasonably possible."
 Plan sponsors (or their health insurance carriers) must begin distributing the SBC to participants and beneficiaries eligible to enroll in group health coverage through an open enrollment period beginning on the first day of the first open enrollment period that begins on or after September 23, 2012.
 For participants and beneficiaries who enroll in group health plan coverage other than through an open enrollment period, the requirements begin on the first day of the first plan year that begins on or after September 23, 2012.
 Distribution is required with all enrollment materials (including initial, annual, and special enrollments), following a special enrollment event (such as having a baby or getting married) and upon request.
 An SBC may be distributed in paper or electronic form.
 The Uniform Glossary may also be distributed in paper or electronic form, but distribution is required only upon request.
 View a completed SBC template.

 Summary of Benefits and Coverage Hot Topics & FAQs